 Installation view, Donald Judd, David Zwirner, New York, 2015.
 Art © Judd Foundation.
 Licensed by VAGA, New York, NY.
 Courtesy David Zwirner, New York/London

 Central to his approach was the rejection of context, in all but the immediate spatial and architectural senses.
 This leads to a lot of borderline psychobabble with respect to meaning, that being a tricky thing to work around in a self-help, confessional society such as ours.
 Judd once wrote, in one of his many cranky essays, about a difficulty I think is common in his viewership, when “you know [the work] is good but you can’t stand standing there long enough to find out why.”
 He meant it in terms of the practical composition of gallery or museum, but it also applies more broadly.
 It can be hard to settle into a thing if you’re not in the habit.
-Confronted with a pure exercise in space, it is tempting for all but the real connoisseur to glance and wander and nod, hands in pockets, in a circuit, and right back out the door.
+Confronted with a pure exercise in space, it is tempting for all but the real devotee to glance and wander and nod, hands in pockets, in a circuit, and right back out the door.
 Sort of a funny thing, Judd’s work being conceptually, above all else, absolutely universal—experiences of physical space, the quirkier bits of physics aside, so constant and predictable to us all.
 The solution is (as Judd implied) to spend more time with the thing.

 For all the order of Judd’s work, the precision and rigidity, there is also a hint of something like chaos in it.
 The 10 sculptures are spread out across two rooms on the gallery’s first floor, giving you plenty of opportunity to approach each from several angles, which you should.
 In the center of the back room are four large free-standing cubes, open on their tops which, as you approach them, and can look down into them, blossom into increasingly complex arrays of shadow, light, texture, line, and color.
 In the other room you’ll find four boxes attached to the wall, Cor-ten around yellow lacquer; I found myself lost, both in the boxes themselves and the negative space of the wall framed in by them, wandering back and forth, from one side to the other.
 On another wall perpendicular to these is a series of six smaller boxes lined up vertically and split down their middles, an arrangement (an especially familiar one in Judd’s work) that allows a sort of optical illusion as you approach and back away; they come together, form a line that seems to continue down through the floor, then detach from one another, become singular, then arrange themselves again.